dcthomson/mkvdts2ac3.py/README.md

-`mkvdts2ac3.py` is a python script which can be used for converting the DTS in Matroska (MKV) files to AC3 on most operating systems including windows.
+`mkvdts2ac3.py` is a python script for linux, windows or os x which can be used for converting the DTS in Matroska (MKV) files to AC3 on most operating systems including windows.
 It provides you with a set of options for controlling the resulting file.

 A recreation of mkvdts2ac3.sh which was created by Jake Wharton and Chris Hoekstra.
 I figured that most people are using this with sabnzbd which requires python so a